tojojames/PhaseImpute/README.md

 ### This is an example on a selected region of Chromosome 1

-*For simplicity,I am only adding one chromosome.Users are expected to scale to all chromosome.*
+*For simplicity and demo, testing only on one chromosome.*

 #### Step 1: Convert to plink map and ped format from bed bim format